-Begin in a nice and upright standing position.
+Begin in an upright standing position.
 Put one hand up against the wall.
 Bring one leg back and then back to the starting position.
 Go through another repetition and then switch legs.

 With this exercise, we are trying to see if one leg differs in the range of motion on how far the leg can go back.
 Also, we need to check if one leg is tighter or stiffer than the other leg.
 If any of those exists, then we need to address it.

 These are the four quick little tests that you can do to diagnose your hip pain accurately.
 Should you find that you have difficulty with any of these movements, please make an appointment to see your family doctor or sports medicine physician as soon as possible.

 If you are looking for exercises that have been scientifically proven to be most effective for targeting the gluteus maximus, then check out the Best Gluteus Maximus Exercises program.